 - 35 grams (1/4 cup) Horlicks, or your preferred malted milk powder

 - 60 grams (1/2 cup) oat bran OR instant oats

 In your breadmaker pan, add the water, syrup or honey, and cooking oil.

 Add the wholewheat and bread flours, ensuring that the surface of the liquid is completely covered.

-Return and lock in the breadmaker pan in the breadmaker and, using the Wholewheat Bread program for a 750-gram loaf with medium crust, start the machine.
+Return and lock in the breadmaker pan in the breadmaker and, using the Dough program, start the machine.
 On the Kenwood BM450 breadmaker, this should take about 1 hour 30 minutes.